hashicorp/vault-guides/identity/vault-chef-approle/README.md

 export VAULT_SKIP_VERIFY=true
 ```

 To set up Vault manually, continue below.
-Otherwise, run the `/home/ubuntu/demo_setup.sh` script to get up and running, and skip to the step....
+Otherwise, run the `/home/ubuntu/demo_setup.sh` script to get up and running, and skip to "Phase 2 [Provision our Chef Node to Show AppRole Login]"

 1. Before we can do anything in Vault, we need to initialize and unseal it.
 We'll take a bit of a shortcut here... **_DON'T DO THIS IN PRODUCTION!!!_**